mdanda2000/Leawood-Text-Game/readme.md

 The Map file defines each node that the user can traverse.
 Each row in the text file defines a node.
 The node is identified by its row number.
 The syntax is:
 `nodeToNorth,nodeToSouth,nodeToEast,nodeToWest,nodeName,nodeDescription,`

+Follow these rules:
-If there is a wall or barrier, use `00` to indicate that the user cannot move that direction.
+- To indicate a wall or barrier, use `00`.
+The player will not be able to move in that direction.

-The first row in the file is row 0, which is a header that the system ignores.
+- To indicate that the node is a doorway (which requires a key), set the `nodeName` to `doorway`.
+- Include a header row at row 0.
+The system ignores row 0 and specifies node 1 at row 1.

 For example, the following file begins with a header at row 0 and describes four nodes (1, 2, 3, and 4):
 `00,00,00,00,nodeName,nodeDescription,`